mitchdavenport88/VisitJQ/TESTING.md

     * Filled in any 2 of the 3 fields with "test test test".
 Pressed the send button.
 Again failed as all fields are required.
     * Filled in all fields with "test test test".
 Pressed the send button.
 Failed as the email field requires a email address.
 5. Tested the email address validation.
     * I changed the email field to "test@test" and pressed send.
 This would send if using the HTML required attribute but should fail in this instance as a valid email address should have a .com or .something at the end.
+“Please ensure all fields are correctly filled in!” message should display.
     * I also tried "@test.com", "test@test.c" and "test@test.comm".
-As these don't fit the pattern set in my JavaScript validation they all should fail.
+As these don't fit the pattern set in my JavaScript validation they all should fail too.
+“Please ensure all fields are correctly filled in!” message should display.
 6. Changed email field to "test@test.com" and pressed send.
 The button text should now read sending...
-7. A green box should now appear and display the message: “Your message has been sent!”.
+7. A green message box should now appear and display the message: “Your message has been sent!”.
-    * Form should of been reset, blank and ready for use again if required.
+    * Checked the form has been reset, blank and ready for use again if required.
     * Checked the button text has defaulted back to send.
     * Message disappears after 6 seconds.
 8. On screen widths below 768px the form layout will change with all fields becoming block and displaying on top of one another.